 Here at EcoCart, we’re all about reducing carbon emissions and providing people with tools to manage their own carbon footprint.
-But how exactly does adding a few cents to your order total—or using the EcoCart Chrome extension—make any impact on the environment?
+But how exactly does adding a few cents to your order total—or using EcoCart—make any impact on the environment?
 The Tri-City carbon offset project is part of the answer!

 EcoCart funds several carbon offset projects with the funds created from affiliate links when you click the “make my order carbon neutral” button on our Chrome extension, or at checkout with a participating retailer.
 These projects are located all over the world, and tend to have unique mechanisms for reducing the effects of climate change.
 For starters, these projects reduce the amount of carbon emissions already in the air or prevent further emissions from being created, they help people in the areas they are located, and they seek to make real change in their communities in a sustainable way.